-FOOD STYLISTS:I have had the pleasure of working with some seriously talented food stylists over the years and in many instances my work would not be possible without theirs.
-Food stylists whose work appears my site include: Christine Wolheim • Lillian Kang • Julie Smith • Erin Quon • Randy Mon
+STYLISTS:I have had the pleasure of working with some seriously talented stylists over the years and in many instances my work would not be possible without theirs.
+Stylists whose work appears my site include: Christine Wolheim • Lillian Kang • Julie Smith • Erin Quon • Randy Mon • Chelsea Lopker • Alexa Hyman

-SUPPORTED BY:I am lucky to have relationships with various organizations that promote my work: Create In Place • Komyoon • Art Makers Market • Wonderful Machine
+SUPPORTED BY:I am lucky to have relationships with various organizations that promote my work: Create In Place • Komyoon • The Beth Urdang Gallery • Palette Gallery (San Francisco, CA)

 Phoblographer II (2014)